Martindale Hall: a South Australian historic treasure

 Building the dream home

-He imported 50 highly skilled English tradesmen to help build the mansion on gently rising ground that commands wide views across the countryside.
+Bowman imported 50 highly skilled English tradesmen to help build the mansion on gently-rising ground that commands wide views across the countryside.

-Almost two years and £30,000 later and Martindale Hall was ready, complete with a private training track and stable, a pack of foxhounds and a cricket ground for entertaining English cricketers.
+Almost 2 years and £30,000 later and Martindale Hall was ready, complete with a private horse training track and stable, a pack of foxhounds and a cricket ground for entertaining English cricketers.

 The end brings a new beginning